Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 ## Common Issues

-The game will not launch, or it does but feels very slow or very fast.
+The game will not launch.

 * Sometimes, the Oblivion.ini is not correctly initialized.
 Repeat the installation, be sure to run the Oblivion Launcher and rerun Wabbajack.

+Strange physics issues, sped up or slowed down animation times.

+* Possible fixes including capping your framerate to 60 in your graphics drivers software (Nvidia or AMD), or disabling the fps fix in the Oblivion display tweaks ini.

+Cursor is not locking or has issues with multiple monitors.

+* Set bBackgroundMouse to 0 in your oblivion.ini

 OBSE is not running properly, the game is not fullscreen, etc.